josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 <CalloutPlusQuote>

-You aren't just a dev; you're a dev who has lots of other skills and positive qualities, too.
+You aren't just a dev; you're a human who embodies lots of other skills, experiences, and positive qualities, too.
 The combination is what makes you uniquely valuable.

 </CalloutPlusQuote>